 Among the many Bibles I own are a few “official” Roman Catholic Bibles.
 One of them, the New American Bible (St. Joseph Medium Size Edition), contains a commentary note many Catholics might find surprising.
 Concerning the apostle Paul’s words in 1 Cor 6:9-10, the note reads (in part): “A catalogue of typical vices [including drunkenness] that exclude from the kingdom of God & that should be excluded from God’s church” (emphasis mine).
 Continue reading Attention All Catholics!
 Drunkenness is a Mortal Sin!

 The Original Christian Teaching on Divorce & Remarriage

 By examining the evidence below, it can be easily discerned that the original Christian teaching concerning the issue of divorce & remarriage was very different from that of most modern-day churches.
-The Scriptural and historical evidence supplied below clearly demonstrates what the orthodox Christian position was from the very beginning.
+The Scriptural and historical evidence supplied below clearly demonstrates what the orthodox Christian position was from the very beginning by a nearly unanimous or universal consensus.
 It was held to from the time that Jesus taught it clear up until the dawn of the Protestant Reformation.
 The norms of professing Christian society may have changed, but “Jesus Christ is the same yesterday, today, and forever” (Heb 13:8).
-This is not a comfortable subject to deal with, but it is an eternally important one.
+This is not an easy or a comfortable subject to deal with, but it is an eternally important one.
 Please consider the evidence given below: